google/tsunami-security-scanner-plugins/google/detectors/rce/cve201811776/README.md

-## Apache Struts Command Injection via Unsafe Deserialization (CVE-2017-9805) Detector
+## Apache Struts Command Injection via Namespace (CVE-2018-11776) Detector

 This checks if an Apache Struts application is vulnerable to Command Injection due to vulnerability CVE-2018-11776.